openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `AdjustForVPU` pipeline.
 This pass replaces all I64 tensors with I32.
 It updates both function bodies as well as Function signatures.
-### `-convert-quantize-ops-to-eltwise`: Converts per-tensor Quantize/Dequantize to eltwise And mixed-precision operation
+### `-convert-quantize-ops-to-nce-ops`: Converts per-tensor Quantize/Dequantize to eltwise And mixed-precision operation
 The pass is a part of `LowPrecision` pipeline.

 Converts per-tensor Quantize/Dequantize to eltwise And mixed-precision operation